From Genesis to Revelation: Background

-Recording
+Recording and production

 King offered his support to the band and paid them £40 to record four songs.
 He pressed for more simple arrangements, but maintained that his suggestion for the group to avoid playing electric instruments was because acoustic instruments were cheaper, rather than his personal taste.
 These early sessions took place between August and December 1967 at Regent Sound Studios on Denmark Street, London, with the intent on releasing them as singles.
 The four tracks put down were new arrangements of "She's Beautiful" and "Try a Little Sadness", with "Where the Sour Turns to Sweet" and "The Image Blown Out", the latter ultimately rejected from the album.
 King was happy with the results enough to sign them, offering a ten-year deal with his publishing company JonJo Music with a five-year option and 2% of the royalties, and a five-year recording deal with Decca Records with an optional second year.
 However, the group's parents expressed concern as they were aged between 15 and 17 at the time and preferred their children to pursue careers away from music.
 Upon their intervention, family solicitors took charge and arranged for a new, one-year deal with an optional second.

 King noticed the band's tendency to expand and complicate their arrangements, which he disliked and suggested they stick to straightforward pop songs.
 This culminated in King either trimming Banks's solo spots or removing them entirely, much to his annoyance.
+King later explained that because Genesis were still learning to play their instruments, he felt that they were not ready to take on longer works yet.
 In response, Gabriel and Banks wrote "The Silent Sun" as a pastiche of the Bee Gees, one of King's favourite bands, though King later claimed the Bee Gees pastiche description was inaccurate.
 The song was recorded at Regent Sound studio A in December 1967, with a section arranged and conducted by Arthur Greenslade added later in production.
-It was released on 22 February 1968 with "That's Me" on the B-side as the first Genesis single.
+It was released on 2 February 1968 with "That's Me" on the B-side as the first Genesis single.
 King came up with the group's name, thinking it marked the beginning of a "new sound and a new feeling", and that it was the true start of his career as a producer.
 Other names included King's suggestion of Gabriel's Angels and Phillips's idea, Champagne Meadow.
-In May 1968, the second single of "A Winter's Tale" with "One-Eyed Hound", was released and, like their first, also flopped.
+In May 1968, the second single, "A Winter's Tale" backed with "One-Eyed Hound", was released and, like their first, flopped.
 Stewart then left the group to continue with his studies.
+Stewart later revealed that he had in fact been fired by King because his drumming skills were inadequate.
+He recalled, "In the end, of course, I was really upset.
+You start dreaming of becoming a rock star and then, all of a sudden, it's gone...
+That said, I wasn't upset for long because they gave me 300 pounds [], which at that time was a massive amount of money."